Dewb/monome-rack/README.md

 ## License

 The original monome firmware is licensed under the GPL version 2.
+Panel graphics [incorporate elements](https://github.com/monome/teletype-hardware/blob/master/teletype-panel-graphic.pdf) of hardware panel PDFs licensed CC-BY-SA 3.0.

 The new code in this repository is also licensed under the GPL version 2.